fabianzwinge/mindmate/readme.md

 ## 📝 Note

 - Only **English** is supported.
-- The hosting is on **Render Free Plan**, which means that backend service and model api service may need a few moments to start up, as well as the frontend.
+- The application is hosted on the **Render Free Plan**.
+Once the allocated free usage hours are exhausted, the backend service, model API service, and frontend may be suspended until the end of the month.

 ---